 Chi is also an important element of Chinese calligraphy, which was not originally an abstract system of signifiers but a pictograph of a thing or rather the essential chi of a thing.
 Before a master calligrapher would draw the character for mountain, for example, he or she had to merge with the chi of the mountain.
 The handwritten words in both the chant and the knowing light staying dark series are also infused with chi, albeit in a somewhat different way than Chinese calligraphy.
 Espenmiller wanted to see how the non-pictographic language of English could embody chi.
 The English words primarily move horizontally and vertically across the panel or paper.
-Espenmiller says they are “woven” into the piece, which makes sense because Espenmiller wishes to incorporate both the content and the actual energy of words from the Tao Te Ching in her life.
+Espenmiller says they are “woven” into the drawing, which makes sense because Espenmiller wishes to incorporate both the content and the actual energy of words from the Tao Te Ching in her life.
 It is a time-honored practice in Buddhism and Taoism to use mantra and sutra, the repetition of sound syllables, as a way of using the energy of the word for self-empowerment and healing.
 The meaning of the word is less important than its actual vibratory quality.

 In the chant series, the horizontal and vertical directions of the lines also create an infrastructure of square grids that recall mandalas in Buddhist arts.
 Recently, Espenmiller was astonished to discover an alternate definition for sutra in Buddhist philosophy.
 According to Zen master Katagiri Roshi, “…there is another meaning for sutra: interwoven vertical and horizontal strands or strings.
 This is human life - the universe is a huge network of interwoven time and space,” (Each Moment is the Universe, p.
 225).
 It is remarkable that the horizontal and vertical orientation of lines woven into the foundation of Espenmiller’s work embodies this alternate meaning.
 As in Buddhist mandala and sutra, the chant pieces are another therapeutic device for the maker and the viewer to orient and balance oneself in time and space in difficult times.

 Although knowing light staying dark obviously manifests a different point of departure than chant this series is still informed, like all the others for that matter, by Espenmiller’s desire for self-healing and the healing of others.
 The repetition of the word fuck in such works as “what the fuck,” “unfuckingbelievable,” “fucking ridiculous,” “are you fucking kidding me,“ and so forth, are linked with powerful emotions that need to be released in the right context so they do not harm the speaker or the listener.
-They are also valid expressions of shock, anger, and astonishment that are fully commensurate with life in the United States in the first part of the 21st century.
+They also are valid expressions of shock, anger, and astonishment that are fully commensurate with life in the United States in the first part of the 21st century.

 Not only does Espenmiller embrace the zeitgeist, as dark as it may be, but also Espenmiller helps herself and us to distance from it.
 Writing a variation of fuck 100 or more times makes it difficult at some point to hold the energy of the word and still take it seriously.
 Unlike in the chant series, the energy of the words in the fuck series is not to be assimilated in one’s system but extracted from it.